KACAH/lu_osi/README.md

 [sys_page_map] (https://github.com/KACAH/lu_osi/blob/e59a479744b27d57c37afc189a1befc0707160d3/kern/syscall.c#L265): Copy a page mapping (not the contents of a page!) from one environment's address space to another, leaving a memory sharing arrangement in place so that the new and the old mappings both refer to the same page of physical memory.

 [sys_page_unmap] (https://github.com/KACAH/lu_osi/blob/e59a479744b27d57c37afc189a1befc0707160d3/kern/syscall.c#L322): Unmap a page mapped at a given virtual address in a given environment.

+Part B: Copy-on-Write Fork
+==

+Exercise 8
+===
+Implement the [sys_env_set_pgfault_upcall] (https://github.com/KACAH/lu_osi/blob/e59a479744b27d57c37afc189a1befc0707160d3/kern/syscall.c#L145) system call.
+Be sure to enable permission checking when looking up the environment ID of the target environment, since this is a "dangerous" system call.

+Exercise 9
+===
+Implement the code in [page_fault_handler] (https://github.com/KACAH/lu_osi/blob/e59a479744b27d57c37afc189a1befc0707160d3/kern/trap.c#L407) in kern/trap.c required to dispatch page faults to the user-mode handler.
+Be sure to take appropriate precautions when writing into the exception stack.
+(What happens if the user environment runs out of space on the exception stack?)

+Exercise 10
+===
+Implement the _pgfault_upcall routine in [lib/pfentry.S] (https://github.com/KACAH/lu_osi/blob/e59a479744b27d57c37afc189a1befc0707160d3/lib/pfentry.S#L68).
+The interesting part is returning to the original point in the user code that caused the page fault.
+You'll return directly there, without going back through the kernel.
+The hard part is simultaneously switching stacks and re-loading the EIP.

+Exercise 11
+===
+Finish [set_pgfault_handler()] (https://github.com/KACAH/lu_osi/blob/e59a479744b27d57c37afc189a1befc0707160d3/lib/pgfault.c#L25) in lib/pgfault.c.

+Exercise 12
+===
+Implement [fork] (https://github.com/KACAH/lu_osi/blob/e59a479744b27d57c37afc189a1befc0707160d3/lib/fork.c#L116), [duppage] (https://github.com/KACAH/lu_osi/blob/e59a479744b27d57c37afc189a1befc0707160d3/lib/fork.c#L74) and [pgfault] (https://github.com/KACAH/lu_osi/blob/e59a479744b27d57c37afc189a1befc0707160d3/lib/fork.c#L18) in lib/fork.c.